A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On Tuesday, April 28, 2026, the United Arab Emirates announced via the state-run WAM news agency that it will leave both OPEC and the wider OPEC+ group effective May 1, 2026 (state-run WAM news agency).
+• On Tuesday, April 28, 2026, the United Arab Emirates announced via its state-run WAM news agency that it will leave OPEC and the wider OPEC+ group effective May 1, 2026.

-• The official statement cited "geopolitical fluctuations" in short-term oil supplies and specifically referenced the Iran war and the continued blockage of the Strait of Hormuz, through which roughly 20% of global oil normally flows (Strait of Hormuz).
+• The official statement cited recent geopolitical fluctuations — specifically the Iran war and continued disruption of the Strait of Hormuz (through which roughly 20% of global oil normally flows) — as part of the rationale for exiting.

 Follow how coverage of this story developed over time